kwparker/CS62-Final-Project/README.md

 <img src="https://github.com/user-attachments/assets/44320d26-5197-45dd-bfa2-ac6e919c68bb" width="600" alt="Athlete profile and full semester schedule" />

 The athlete can view their full profile and semester schedule.
+The image cuts off part of the athlete's schedule for the whole semester.

 ---